 A major role in the profession

-For 38 years, UNOSEL has been active in the development of educational provision for young people and adults.
+For about 40 years, UNOSEL has been active in the development of educational provision for young people and adults.
 It is the largest federation of language schools and of language and educational tour organisers.

 In 2015 UNOSEL represents 55 000 individual language stays abroad, 550 000 people taking part in school and educational group tours, 45 000 people taking part in holidays camps, and 20 000 people taking part in language lessons in France.